Government of Turkey: Legislative branch.

 Legislative power is vested in a single-chamber parliament (the Grand National Assembly of Turkey) with 600 members.
 The members are elected for a period of five years according to the D'Hondt method.
 Every citizen over the age of eighteen is eligible to be a deputy.
 Members of the Grand National Assembly can not hold office in state departments and other public corporate bodies and their subsidiaries.

 Members of parliament are able to sit on behalf of a political party or as an independent parliamentarian.
 They are also delegates for the province in which they are elected.
-A simple majority is required to amend a law and a three-fifth majority to amend the constitution.
+A simple majority is required to amend a law and a three-fifths majority to amend the constitution.
 Bills can be introduced by any member of parliament.

 The duties and powers of the Grand National Assembly of Turkey are to enact, amend, and repeal laws; to debate and adopt the budget bills and final accounts bills; to decide to declare war; to approve the ratification of international treaties, to decide with the majority of three-fifths of the Grand National Assembly of Turkey to proclaim amnesty and pardon; and to exercise the powers and carry out the duties envisaged in the other articles of the Constitution.

-Executive branch

-The executive power in the Turkish government is vested in the president of Turkey, where power is often delegated to the Cabinet members and other officials.